rsahlin/super-performance-sprites/README.md

 ----------------------------------------------------------------------
 Prerequisites:
 - Maven
-- Eclipse
+- Eclipse Oxygen
+Make sure that you are using Android Andmore and m2e plugins (not the old DDMS/ADT from 'The Android Open Source Project') Check by opening 'Help' - 'Install new software' - 'What is already installed?'
+Uninstall software from 'The Android Opensource Project' and fetch Andmore from Eclipse marketplace.

 - JDK 1.7 or 1.8 (Not 1.9)
 Check with 'javac -version'

+- Import dependencies as Maven projects or install to local maven repo:
 - Import as Existing Maven project into Eclipse
-- Import dependencies as Maven projects or install to local maven repo:
-This project depends on:
-vecmath
-graphics-by-opengl
-graphics-engine

 - Android modules may complain that compiler level is below 1.7 - to fix open 'properties' - 'java compiler' and make sure project uses compiler level (at least) 1.7
 - Error similar to: Dex Loader] Failed to load .....\build-tools\27.0.1\lib\dx.jar although the jar is present